-Bank has committed to:
+The Bank has committed to:

-- By 2030, stop investing in, and/or providing financial services to clients for whom coal fired power generation represents directly more than 10% of revenues on a consolidated basis. - No exposure to thermal coal mining worldwide by 2030. - Follow best practices, international standards, treaties and references.
+- By 2030, stop investing in, and/or providing financial services to clients for whom coal fired power generation represents directly more than 10% of revenues on a consolidated basis. - No exposure to thermal coal mining worldwide by 2030. - Support international standards and treaties2.

-This policy sets out which activities are prohibited and those that require special attention from an environmental, social and climate change perspective in the Oil & Gas, Power Generation and transmission and Mining & Metals sectors and those arising from businesses engaged in soft commodities.
+This policy sets out certain activities that are prohibited and those that require special attention from an environmental, social and climate change perspective in the Oil & Gas, Power Generation and transmission and Mining & Metals sectors and those arising from businesses specifically engaged in soft commodities.